GuiAkuro/ds-class-names/README.md

-# sk-css-classes README
+# ds-class-names README

-This is the README for your extension "sk-css-classes".
+This is the README for your extension "ds-class-names".
 After writing up a brief description, we recommend including the following sections.

 ## Features